-For larger contracts the Highways Agency also publishes a contract notice in Tenders Electronic Daily.
+For larger contracts Highways England also publishes a contract notice in Tenders Electronic Daily.

-The Highways Agency use their own framework or the Crown Commercial Service (CCS) framework agreements.
+Highways England use their own framework or the Crown Commercial Service (CCS) framework agreements.

-The Highways Agency does not charge a tender fee for any contract opportunities.
-Most Highways Agency procurement comes through framework contracts, or indirectly through major schemes and maintenance arrangements.
-The Highways Agency does not use an approved supplier list.
+Highways England does not charge a tender fee for any contract opportunities.
+Most Highways England procurement comes through framework contracts, or indirectly through major schemes and maintenance arrangements.
+Highways England does not use an approved supplier list.